somnand/OCEWCD/TestProject/README.md

 # TestProject(migrated from Mavenized-LoginApp-MVC)

-Sample project for practising the tests in OCEWCD. **Follow development branch for this project.**
+Sample project for practising the tests in OCEWCD.
+**Follow development branch for this project.**
+**Follow security branch for all Secured Constraint related stuff**

 Java classes located in /src/main/java (general naming convention) Project Resource located in /src/main/resources (currently empty)